 A mesothelioma lawyer can help determine what other financial awards may be subject to taxes in each case.

-Non-Taxable Mesothelioma Settlement Compensation
+Non-Taxable Mesothelioma Compensation

-Non-taxable forms of compensation include:
+Non-taxable forms of financial compensation can include:

-- Personal injury damages
+- Personal injury lawsuit damages

 - Medical expenses

 The average cost to treat mesothelioma is $400,000.
 Mesothelioma lawyers will typically seek to win non-taxable compensation to cover as much of these expenses as possible and secure additional payments for the victim’s pain and suffering.

 Learn more about the non-taxable portions of mesothelioma compensation below.